Our Mission

 2018

-Operation Restoration absorbed the Louisiana Prison Education Coalition (LPEC) founded by Annie Phoenix, and started education programming in prison and in the community.
+OR started education programming in prison and in the community.

-The College in Prison program offers for-credit bachelors of arts degrees inside the Louisiana Correctional Institute for Women in partnership with the School of Professional Advancement at Tulane University.
+The College in Prison program offers for-credit bachelors of arts degrees inside the Louisiana Correctional Institute for Women (LCIW) in partnership with the School of Professional Advancement at Tulane University.
 In 2020, there are 40 students enrolled in the program.

 Operation Social Services was launched to provide wrap-around support services to women and girls across all OR programs.